spacebetween/spacebetween.github.io/_posts/2016-01-06-what-is-mobile-optimisation.md

 <img src="/assets/images/blog/responsive.gif" alt="Person resizing web browser" class="img img-vMargin">

 This isn't responsive, this is just having a fluid website.
 Responsive is making sure your users can enjoy your website on every device.
-But it's also; Making sure the navigation works fits, the screen isn't too busy, the buttons are big enough for peoples fingers, ensuring the website loads fast on a slow connection and much much more.
+But it's also; Making sure the navigation fits, the screen isn't too busy, the buttons are big enough for people's fingers, ensuring the website loads fast on a slow connection and much much more.

 Mobile optimisation, responsive, or whatever you want to call it, is hard, but the best way to learn is to test your ideas, see what works with _your_ visitors.
-Becuase they are the most important people to your business.
+Because they are the most important people to your business.

 <small>&#8224; http://www.comscore.com/Insights/Presentations-and-Whitepapers/2014/The-US-Mobile-App-Report</small>